wn-doolittle/caliper-spec/caliper.md

 | ----- | ------  | -------- | -------- | ---------- | ------ |
 | [Event](#event) | [Agent](#agent) | [action](#actions) | [Entity](#entity) | DateTime | UUID |

-**TODO SHOULD restrict the list of actions to those not associated with other typed Events?**
+**TODO Should we restrict the list of supported actions to those not associated with other typed Events?**

 #### Requirements
 * Certain [Event](#event) properties are required and MUST be specified.
 Required properties include `type`, `actor`, `action`, `object`, `eventTime` and `uuid`.
 All other [Event](#event) properties are considered optional.